ltrgoddard/thesis/temp.markdown

 poetic composition as involving a sort of introjected double-self, Prynne tackles the relation between poetry and gender directly:

-> the dyadic relation of poet and imaginary \[…\] may not be accompanied
+> \singlespacing the dyadic relation of poet and imaginary \[…\] may not
-> by determined gender assignments.
-Either figure may be male or female,
+> be accompanied by determined gender assignments.
+Either figure may be
-> or may include features of both, like a system of Christian angels
+> male or female, or may include features of both, like a system of
-> who, rather than owning no sexual identity at all, may present as
+> Christian angels who, rather than owning no sexual identity at all,
-> equally responsive to both genders and both bodily incarnations, in
+> may present as equally responsive to both genders and both bodily
-> cherishment and in trust.[^503]
+> incarnations, in cherishment and in trust.[^503]

 \noindent That this statement might now be objected to for its binarism—‘both genders and both bodily incarnations’—illustrates how